ToeKnee013/Capstone-Project-BellaBeat/Detailed Cleaning Report.md

 There were 0 ```NULL``` values, it appears the dataset is already relatively clean.

 ### 2. DUPLICATES
-Next up, lets check for any duplicate values.
+Next up, let's check for any duplicate values.
 Intuitively, I compared the following two queries.
 ```
 SELECT
   *